h183502/dat110public/week7/week7.md

 To get started you need to download and import the ChordDHT project into your eclipse IDE.
 You can find the project here:https://github.com/selabhvl/dat110public/tree/master/week7/ChordDHT
 The project is divided into six packages:

-- no.hvl.dat110.rpc.interfaces
+##### no.hvl.dat110.rpc.interfaces
--- The interface class (ChordNodeInterface) where remote functions for each node are defined.
+- The interface class (ChordNodeInterface) where remote functions for each node are defined.

-- no.hvl.dat110.node
+##### no.hvl.dat110.node
 contains the 'Node' and NodeInformation classes.
-1. Node: implements the ChordNodeInterface with its attributes and methods.
+- Node: implements the ChordNodeInterface with its attributes and methods.
 For example, a node has an IP address, an identifier (hash of the IP address), finger table list, key id list, and so on.
 In addition, a node can be called to lookup any key id.
 Therefore, the method findSuccessor(keyid) and findHighestPredecessor(keyid) are directly implemented in node.
 In addition, the predecessor P of the successor S of node N can be notified that it has a new predecessor N, if P is between N and S after remote calls.
 This is implemented as P.notifySuccessor(N) and it's usually called during stabilize ring operation.

-2. NodeInformation: used to print out information about the status of the node (IP, ID, finger table entries, current keys)
+- NodeInformation: used to print out information about the status of the node (IP, ID, finger table entries, current keys)

-- no.hvl.dat110.node.client
+##### no.hvl.dat110.node.client
-1. NodeClientTester: class that can be run to lookup a keyid of a resource and obtain the node that is responsible for it.
+- NodeClientTester: class that can be run to lookup a keyid of a resource and obtain the node that is responsible for it.
 The file id needs to be specified in the class.

-- no.hvl.dat110.chordoperations
+##### no.hvl.dat110.chordoperations
 This package contains five classes responsible specific chord protocols:
-1. StabilizeRing: Checks whether a node P's successor is still valid.
+- StabilizeRing: Checks whether a node P's successor is still valid.
 If P's successor has predecessor Q which is different from P, then P needs to accept Q as its new successor and Q needs to accept P as its new predecessor (via notifySuccessor)
-2. CheckPredecessor: runs periodically and makes a remote call to a node's predecessor and checks whether it's still valid.
+- CheckPredecessor: runs periodically and makes a remote call to a node's predecessor and checks whether it's still valid.
 If call fails, predecessor is removed
-3. FixFingerTable: runs periodically to update the finger table for each node.
+- FixFingerTable: runs periodically to update the finger table for each node.
-4. UpdateSuccessor: runs periodically to set the first pointer of the finger table to the correct successor
+- UpdateSuccessor: runs periodically to set the first pointer of the finger table to the correct successor
-5. JoinRing: calls once when the node is being created to determine whether to join an existing ring or to start a new ring.
+- JoinRing: calls once when the node is being created to determine whether to join an existing ring or to start a new ring.
 It uses initial addresses from the StaticTracker class to determine who and where to join a ring.

-- no.hvl.dat110.file
+##### no.hvl.dat110.file
-1. FileMapping: used to simulate cooperative mirroring by using random files and distributing those files among existing chord nodes.
+- FileMapping: used to simulate cooperative mirroring by using random files and distributing those files among existing chord nodes.

-- no.hvl.dat110.rpc
+##### no.hvl.dat110.rpc
-1. ChordNodeContainer: This is the 'server' for the node where the registry is started and where the binding of the remote stub object for the Node is done.
+- ChordNodeContainer: This is the 'server' for the node where the registry is started and where the binding of the remote stub object for the Node is done.
 In addition, all periodic chord operations are started in this class currently.

-2. StaticTracker: class that defines the ip addresses of possible active nodes in a ring.
+- StaticTracker: class that defines the ip addresses of possible active nodes in a ring.
 In addition, the port for the registry is specified in this class.

-- no.hvl.dat110.util
+##### no.hvl.dat110.util
-1. Hash: implements hash function method and converts the hash value to big integer.
+- Hash: implements hash function method and converts the hash value to big integer.
 Also, it implements a custom modulo 2^mbit function for testing purposes.
-2. Util: contains various utility methods for obtaining registry or performing conversion.
+- Util: contains various utility methods for obtaining registry or performing conversion.

-##### Task 1: Run the Chord
+##### Task 1: Run the Chord program
 1. Specify your IP address in the StaticTracker class
 2. Run the ChordNodeContainer class

 If you want the program to run forever, comment out the leave ring section at the bottom of ChordNodeContainer.
-Or increase the sleep time.
+Or increase the sleep time to make it run longer.

-Be aware that this implementation is not synchronised!!!
-This is deliberate :)

 ##### Task 2: Implement static files in the FileMapping.staticFiles method